 dr. rachel bio

-favorites & more >
+favorites & more >education aggression, fears, phobias and more >

 Behavioral issues are a leading cause for relinquishment to shelters.
 According to the American Veterinary Society of Animal Behavior, behavior problems are the number one cause of death in dogs under three years of age.
 Dr. Rachel understands how brain neurochemistry drives the process of learning and behavior and that the mental and physical health of pets are intrinsically linked.